dotnet/docs/docs/csharp/pattern-matching.md

  This set of changes adds switch labels for the degenerate case, and labels and blocks for each of the new shapes.

-Finally, you can add a null case to ensure the argument is not null:
+Finally, you can add a `null` case to ensure the argument is not `null`:

 [!code-csharp[NullCase](../../samples/csharp/PatternMatching/PatternMatching/GeometricUtilities.cs#10_NullCase "Add null case")]

-The special case for `null` is special because the constant `null` does not have a type, but can be converted to any reference type or nullable type.
+The special case for the `null` pattern is interesting because the constant `null` does not have a type, but can be converted to any reference type or nullable type.